emorynlp/nlp-research/latex/doc/tables.md

 ## Tables in Page

-Use the following template for tables that expand to the full page.
+Use the following template to include tables that expand to the full page.

 ```latex
 \begin{table*}[htbp!]